 In 2015, Lynne and Victor founded the John W Brick Mental Health Foundation.
 The mission of the JWB Foundation is to change the way the world treats mental health.
-They do this by funding and promoting research and programs that promote healthy lifestyle choices as part of the mental health care delivery system.
+They do this by funding and promoting evidence-based research and programs that promote healthy lifestyle choices as part of the mental health care delivery system.
 In 2020, Lynne and Victor were recipients of the Global Wellness Summit Debra Simon award for leadership in furthering mental wellness.

 Lynne continues to speak regularly to women’s groups, businesses, schools, hospitals, civic groups, universities and nonprofit organizations about the benefits of a healthy active lifestyle.
 Additionally, in keeping with her philosophy of ‘Kaizen’; constant, never-ending improvement, Lynne completed her master’s degree in Health and Wellness Coaching with Nutrition from the Maryland University of Integrative Health in 2016.

 Lynne and Victor have been married for 45 years.
 They have two adult children, Vicki Brick Zupancic, who is the CEO of the Brick Bodies, and Jon, who works in the tech industry.